lagimik/PartnerCrucible/AzureInfrastructureSolutionArea.md

 [Azure Design Review](https://github.com/Azure/review-checklists) | Checklists for LZ, AKS, AVS, Multitenancy, SEcurity, AVS, and SAP | Github
 [Azure Latency Test](https://www.azurespeed.com/Azure/Latency) | This tool runs latency test from your IP location to Azure datacenters around the world. |
 [Azure Governance Visualizer](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) | from the collected data AzGovViz provides visibility on your HierarchyMap, creates a TenantSummary, creates DefinitionInsights and builds granular ScopeInsights on Management Groups and Subscriptions.
 The technical requirements as well as the required permissions are minimal. | @JulianHayward Github
+[AzAdvertizer](https://www.azadvertizer.net/index.html)| AzAdvertizer helps you to keep up with the pace by providing overview and insights on new releases and changes/updates for Azure Governance capabilities such as Azure Policy's policy definitions, initiatives (set definitions), aliases, security & regulatory compliance controls and Azure RBAC's role definitions and resource provider operations. |

 ### Partner Admin Link (PAL)